Nomadiclorr/Data-Analytics/README.md

 1. Online Transactional Processing (OLTP)
    OLTP systems handle the transactions we encounter every day.
    Example transactions include booking a flight reservation, ordering something online, or executing a stock trade.
+   OLTP databases need to balance transactional read and write performance, resulting in a highly normalized design.
+Typically, OLTP databases are in 3NF.
 3. Online Analytical Processing (OLAP).
+   OLAP systems focus on the ability of organizations to analyze data.
+   OLAP systems have a denormalized design.
+Instead of having data distributed across multiple tables, denormalization results in wider tables than those found in an OLTP database.

 ### Normalization
 Normalization is a process for structuring a database in a way that minimizes duplication of data.

+1. First normal form (1NF) is when every row in a table is unique and every column contains a unique value.
+2. Second normal form (2NF) starts where 1NF leaves off.
+In addition to each row being unique, 2NF applies an additional rule stating that all nonprimary key values must depend on the entire primary key.
+3. Third normal form (3NF) builds upon 2NF by adding a rule stating all columns must depend on only the primary key.

+### Schema Concepts
+The design of a database schema depends on the purpose it serves.
+Transactional systems require highly normalized databases, whereas a denormalized design is more appropriate for analytical systems.
+A **data warehouse** is a database that aggregates data from many transactional systems for analytical purposes.
+A **data mart** is a subset of a data warehouse.
+Data warehouses serve the entire organization, whereas data marts focus on the needs of a particular department within the organization.
+A **data lake** stores raw data in its native format instead of conforming to a relational database structure.
+Using a data lake is more complex than a data warehouse or data mart, as it requires additional knowledge about the raw data to make it analytically useful.

+**Types of schemas / design patterns for data warehouses**
+1. The star schema
+   Designed to facilitate analytical processing gets its name from what the schema looks like when looking at its entity relationship diagram.
+   Star schemas are denormalized to improve read performance over large datasets.
+   At the centre of the star is a fact table.
+Fact tables chiefly store numerical facts about a business and are surrouned by fact tables.
+   When data moves from an OLTP design into a star schema, there is a significant amount of data duplication.
+As such, a star schema consumes more space than its associated OLTP design to store the same data.
+2. Snowflake
+   Snowflake and star schemas are conceptually similar in that they both have a central fact table surrounded by dimensions.
+   With a star, the dimension tables connect directly to the fact table.
+With a snowflake, dimensions have subcategories, which gives the snowflake design its shape.
+A snowflake schema is less denormalized than       the star schema.

+### Dimensionality

 ## Chapter 4: Data Quality